Linear growth of quantum circuit complexity

-Quantifying quantum states' complexity is a key problem in various subfields of science, from quantum computing to black-hole physics.
+{\bf Quantifying quantum states' complexity is a key problem in various subfields of science, from quantum computing to black-hole physics.
 We prove a prominent conjecture by Brown and Susskind about how random quantum circuits' complexity increases.
 Consider constructing a unitary from Haar-random two-qubit quantum gates.
-Implementing the unitary exactly requires a circuit of some minimal number of gates - the unitary's exact circuit complexity.
-We prove that this complexity grows linearly in the number of random gates, with unit probability, until saturating after exponentially many random gates.
+Implementing the unitary exactly requires a circuit of some minimal number of gates---the unitary's exact circuit complexity.
+We prove that this complexity grows linearly with the number of random gates, with unit probability, until saturating after exponentially many random gates.
 Our proof is surprisingly short, given the established difficulty of lower-bounding the exact circuit complexity.
-Our strategy combines differential topology and elementary algebraic geometry with an inductive construction of Clifford circuits.
+Our strategy combines differential topology and elementary algebraic geometry with an inductive construction of Clifford circuits.}

-Quantum complexity is a pervasive concept at the intersection of quantum computing, quantum many-body systems, and black-hole physics.
+Complexity is a pervasive concept at the intersection of computer science, quantum computing, quantum many-body systems, and black-hole physics.
 In general, complexity quantifies the resources required to implement a computation.
 For example, a Boolean function's complexity can be defined as the minimal number of gates, chosen from a given gate set, necessary to evaluate the function.
-In quantum computing, the circuit model provides a natural measure of complexity: A unitary transformation's complexity is the size of the smallest circuit that effects the unitary.
-Similarly, a pure state has a complexity definable as the size of the smallest circuit that produces the state from a product state.
+In quantum computing, the circuit model provides a natural measure of complexity for pure states and unitaries: A unitary transformation's quantum circuit complexity is the size, measured with the number of gates, of the smallest circuit that effects the unitary.
+Similarly, a pure state's quantum circuit complexity definable is the size of the smallest circuit that produces the state from a product state.